-We are continuing on from a post a few days ago on bad wines, their diagnostic, causes and treatment.
+We are continuing on from a post a few days ago on wine faults and flaws, bad wines, their diagnostic, causes and treatment.
 Hope this info will help make the wine world a slightly better place! 😉

 Description: Distinctive, straw-like, somewhat acrid character; sherry-like.

 Cause: Since acetaldehyde becomes reduced (by alcohol dehydrogenase) to ethanol in the last step of the glycolytic pathway in fermentation it is not surprising to find that in the presence of excess oxygen, ethanol becomes oxidized back to acetaldehyde.
 Ullage in storage containers, empty fermentation locks, brutal racking, etc. can cause some ethanol to be oxidized to acetaldehyde.